robrogers3/Laracastle/readme.md

 CASTLE_MODE=[evaluation|production]
 ```

-When you are just starting out, set the CASTLE_MODE to 'evaluation'.
-Once you are ready to take action, change the CASTLE_MODE to 'production'.
+*When you are just starting out, set the CASTLE_MODE to 'evaluation'.
+Once you are ready to take action, change the CASTLE_MODE to 'production'.*

-#### Recommended Configuration Changes
+#### (Highly) Recommended Configuration Changes

-Using Email verification will greatly reduce your headaches!
+Use "Email Verification" to protected your routes to greatly reduce your headaches!

-By default on a Castle challenge response, Laracastle will ask your user to login again, which is lame.
-A better alternative is just verify their email address.
+**NOTE default action on challenge is not good, as it will still return challenge, I think**

-If you learn how to make this work with Laravel, you will save a lot of trouble,for you.
+By default, if [castle.io](https://castle.io) challenges a login attempt then Laracastle will ask your user to login again, which can be a pain.
+A better alternative is to ensure users have verified their email address via the MustVerifyEmail interface.

  To start, first learn about [Laravel's Email Verification](https://laravel.com/docs/master/verification).

 Next update your Auth routes in routes/web.php like so:

 ```
 Auth::routes(['verify' => true]);
 ```

-Then make sure you user implements 'MustVerifyEmail'
+Then make sure you user implements 'MustVerifyEmail' like so:
 ```
 class User extends Authenticatable implements MustVerifyEmail {